Historic Routes and Past Pathways

 - Heritage interpretation of the new trails e.g. guided walks, education sessions

-Through working with parish councils and local community groups the Historic Routes and Past Pathways team will aim to promote a sense of ownership and pride in the new trails.
+Through working with parish councils and local community groups the Historic Routes and Past Pathways team will promote a sense of ownership and pride in the new trails.
 It is hoped that this will enable the local communities to play a substantial role in promoting and preserving the trails in the future.

 Gareth Owen, Project Officer – Historic Routes and Past Pathways project, New Forest National Park Authority